wfinsinger/tapas/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# R-PaleoAnomalies
+# R-package: tapas

 <!-- badges: start -->
 <!-- badges: end -->

 ## Rationale

-The set of functions gathered under the hood of ***R-PaleoAnomalies*** is meant to be used for analyzing paleoecological records, when the goal is peak detection to reconstruct the occurrence, the return intervals, and the magnitude of distinct events.
+The set of functions gathered under the hood of ***tapas*** is meant to be used for analyzing paleoecological records, when the goal is to estimate the long-term Trend and detect Peaks to reconstruct the occurrence, the return intervals, and the magnitude of distinct events.

-*R-PaleoAnomalies* builds on *CharAnalysis* (<https://github.com/phiguera/CharAnalysis>), a software for analyzing sediment-charcoal records written in and compiled with Matlab 7.0 by Phil Higuera (Higuera et al., 2009), with significant input by (amongst others) Patrick Bartlein (U of OR), Daniel Gavin (U of OR), Jennifer Marlon, and Ryan Kelly.
+*tapas* builds on *CharAnalysis* (<https://github.com/phiguera/CharAnalysis>), a software for analyzing sediment-charcoal records written in and compiled with Matlab 7.0 by Phil Higuera (Higuera et al., 2009), with significant input by (amongst others) Patrick Bartlein (U of OR), Daniel Gavin (U of OR), Jennifer Marlon, and Ryan Kelly.

-Two main reasons led to the development of *R-PaleoAnomalies*.
+Two main reasons led to the development of *tapas*.
 Firstly, as R is an open source product, modifying the program to suit individual needs may be more straigthforward.
 Secondly, an integration and inter-operability with other existing R-packages may allow using peak-detection analysis in conjunction with other workflows and types of paleoecological records (see for instance [(Cagliero et al., 2021)](https://doi.org/10.1007/s00334-021-00862-x)).

 ------------------------------------------------------------------------